-The primary responsibility of a Reasonable Accommodation program manager is to position her company, municipality, or county government to respond effectively to requests for accommodation.
-This responsibility is part science and part art.
-This course provides the program manager with the legal prospective required to understanding the how, when and why of legal compliance.
-We simplify the science by training you in the use of a step-by-step request for accommodation process.
+The primary responsibility of a Reasonable Accommodation program manager is to position the company, municipality, or county government agency to respond effectively to requests for accommodation.
+This training program provides the legal compliance perspective required to understand the how, when and why of the reasonable accommodation process.

 - Training Supervisors and Managers